-The National Map Corps (TNMCorps) is an online crowdsourcing mapping project with volunteers successfully editing structures in all 50 States, Puerto Rico, and the US Virgin Islands.
-Structures are one of the layers in The National Map and include schools, hospitals, post offices, police stations, cemeteries, and other important public buildings.
+The National Map Corps (TNMCorps) is an online crowdsourcing mapping project with volunteers successfully editing structures data in all 50 States, Puerto Rico, and the U.S. Virgin Islands.
+Structures include schools, hospitals, post offices, police stations, cemeteries, and other important public buildings.
 By updating and verifying structures data, volunteers are making significant contributions to the USGS National Structures Dataset, The National Map, and ultimately U.S. Topo Maps!